Read on for the main arguments of the Fantasy Sports controversy and a recap on the current status of Fantasy sports betting in the USA.

 It requires skill rather than luck

 The Unlawful Internet Gambling and Enforcement Act of 2006 deemed that simulated games had “an outcome that is determined predominantly by statistical results of sporting events”.
-One of the key reasons why Sports Betting is outlawed on a federal level is that it is considered to be a mindless game of luck.
+One of the key reasons why Sports Betting was outlawed on a federal level is that it is considered to be a mindless game of luck.

-Anti-gambling Sports Leagues are aligned with Fantasy Games
+Anti-gambling Sports Leagues align with Fantasy Games

-The American League expressed concerned that real wagering would lead to point fixing scandals, however this kind of concern is not applicable to fantasy sports.
+The American League expressed concerned that real wagering would lead to point fixing scandals, however, this kind of concern is not applicable to fantasy sports.
 Due to this, leagues actively participate in marketing it to their consumers.

 FanDuel has also been featured and commended in mainstream press publications like Sports Illustrated.
 This shows that Fantasy games are established and tolerated within an overwhelmingly anti-betting industry.

-It can be played for free
+It can be played with no real money

 One of the main difference between regular sports betting and fantasy sports is that real money is not integral to the latter.
 Indeed, many platforms don’t include the opportunity to bet real money.